Fiyifoluwa/dumpapp/README.md

 Simple Chat app built with React and Firebase.

-Built with a Sign-in and Sign-out feature.
+Built with a sign-in and sign-out feature.

+// Firebase client information removed for security reasons